May 1947 crises

-In the May 1947 crises (or exclusion crises), the Communists were excluded from government in Italy and France.
+In the May 1947 crises, also referred to as the exclusion crises, the Communists were excluded from government in Italy and France.
 The crises contributed to the start of the Cold War in Western Europe.

 In Italy

-In Italy, the Christian Democracy (DC), led by Alcide De Gasperi, were losing popularity, and feared that the leftist coalition would take power.
+In Italy, the Christian Democracy (DC), led by Alcide De Gasperi, were losing popularity, and feared that a leftist coalition would take power.
 The Italian Communist Party (PCI) was growing particularly fast due to its organizing efforts supporting sharecroppers in Sicily, Tuscany and Umbria, movements which were also bolstered by the reforms of Fausto Gullo, the Communist minister of agriculture.
 On 1 May, the nation was thrown into crisis by the murder of eleven leftist peasants (including four children) at an International Workers' Day parade in Palermo by Salvatore Giuliano and his gang.
 In the political chaos which ensued, the president engineered the expulsion of all left-wing ministers from the cabinet on 31 May; ministers belonging to the Italian Socialist Party (PSI), which was closely allied with the Communists, were also removed from the cabinet; the PSI would not have a national position in government again for twenty years.
 De Gasperi did this under pressure from US Secretary of State George Marshall, who had informed him that anti-communism was a pre-condition for receiving American aid, and Ambassador James C. Dunn who had directly asked de Gasperi to dissolve the parliament and remove the PCI.

 The Italian political crisis and anti-communist movement were dependent on Mafia violence.
 The Mafia made deep connections with the Christian Democrats in the mid-1940s through figures such as Calogero Vizzini, who was also an operative for the US military.
 The politicized Mafia employed terror as a tactic against the labor movement and the Communist Party, killing dozens of leftists in this period.
 The 1 May massacre by Salvatore Giuliano is often alleged to be one of these Christian Democrat-associated events.
 According to Peter Robb, "The mafia had commissioned the crime for the politicians...just as it was picking off individual communists, socialists, and trade unionists.
 Another dozen had been killed that same year of 1947...The mafia was making itself useful to its new political protectors by dispatching its enemies, a pattern that was to continue for decades."
 Prior to his mysterious killing in state custody, Guiliano lieutenant Gaspare Pisciotta implicated the DC directly for the massacre through Ministry of the Interior Mario Scelba.
 Writers such as Gaia Servadio and Peter Dale Scott believe there was US involvement through an intelligence-mafia network run by William J. Donovan.
 While specific accusations are controversial, there is consensus that Giuliano "was being used as a vanguard in a domestic political battle with the Communists."